8.4. Incapacitation

 The_Warrior_prison_ship.JPG

 In the 1950s, punishment became much more of a political topic in the United States, and this is one of the issues that started this section, our perceptions of the fear of crime.
-Lawmakers, justicians, and others began to campaign with their toughness on crime, using the fear of crime and the criminal element to benefit their agendas.
+Lawmakers, musicians, and others began to campaign with their toughness on crime, using the fear of crime and the criminal element to benefit their agendas.
 One of the examples of being tough on crime was the use of long periods of incarceration in general.
 This could be considered as collective incapacitation, or the incarceration of large groups of individuals to remove their ability to commit crimes for a set amount of time in the future.

 There are mixed feelings about selective and collective incapacitation.
-Policymakers would promote their utility through anecdotal examples of locking certain offenders away, in order to help assuage the fear of crime.
+Policymakers would promote their utility through anecdotal examples of locking certain offenders away, to help assuage the fear of crime.
 Others have offered that there are minimal savings at best, stating that these goals do not achieve the intended results as previously suggested.
 [1] Future styles of selective incapacitation that have evolved include tighter crime control strategies that incorporate variated sentencing strategies to selectively incapacitate the higher rate offender.
 Others opt for tougher parole procedures to retain the hardened criminals longer.
-In sum, we do see a definite shift from the insignificance of collective incapacitation, to a more selective approach.
+In sum, we do see a definite shift from the insignificance of collective incapacitation to a more selective approach.

-In all, we are still left with the same questions, does it work?
+In all, we are still left with the same question, does it work?
 And, at what cost?
 Do these lengthier punishments for particular crimes have an effect by selectively incapacitating hardened criminals?
 Are there other methods that seem the same or are more effective than the ones already in practice?
 This takes us to the last of the four main punishment ideologies, rehabilitation.

 1. Blokland, A.A.J., & Nieuwbeerta, P. J (2007).
 Selectively incapacitating frequent offenders: Costs and benefits of various penal scenarios.
 Journal of Quantitative Criminology, 23: 327. https://doi.org/10.1007/s10940-007-9033-3